jason-mehmel/Obsidian-HUD-Dashboard/README.md

 The Habit Tracker and Levels panes should update as you update your habits.
 (Or even just working in the vault, this is normal)

 The [[today todo]], [[Waiting For]], and [[Current Projects]] pages don't affect the habit tracker or tables, they are simple text reminders!

-**tip**

-If you want a bit more screen space, hit ctrl-P, type 'hider' and hit enter for 'toggle the tab bar'

 Special thanks to sailKiteV from the Obsidian Discord for the dataviewjs assist with these charts!